picfight/pfcwallet/rpc/documentation/api.md

   - `BIP0044_INTERNAL`: The request specifies to generate the next address for the account's BIP0044 internal key chain.

-- `GapPolicy gap_policy`: The policy to use when the BIP0044 unused address gap limit would be violated.

-  **Nested enum:** `GapPolicy`

-  - `GAP_POLICY_UNSPECIFIED`: Do not specify any policy in particular.
-This will default to using the erroring policy unless otherwise changed in the wallet's settings.

-  - `GAP_POLICY_ERROR`: Override any other specified gap policy in the wallet settings.
-If the gap limit would be violated, return an error.

-  - `GAP_POLICY_IGNORE`: Override any other specified gap policy in the wallet settings.
-Ignore any gap limit violations and return the next child address anyways.

-  - `GAP_POLICY_WRAP`: Override any other specified gap policy in the wallet settings.
-If the gap limit would be violated, wrap around to the child index after the last used address.

 **Response:** `NextAddressResponse`

 - `string address`: The payment address string.

-- `string public_key`: The public key encoded as a string in the PicFight encoding format.

 **Expected errors:**